PetarMihalj/cpack/README.md

 42
 ~~~

-The main limitation of this system is that it has to decide whether to include a file or not, and this has to be specified manually.
-This has to be done since some headers are non portable, and can't be expanded on your local pc and then submitted to online judges.
+The main limitation of this system is that you have to decide whether to include a header file or not.
+This has to be done since some headers are non-portable, and can't be expanded on your local pc and then submitted to online judges.

 ### Setup: (tested on linux system with gcc 10.2.0 and bash 5.1.0)